FreeCAD/FreeCAD-documentation/wiki/FEM_Post_Processing_based_on_VTK.md

 2. Create a new result data structure based on the SMESH mesh datastructure, which internally uses VTK unstructured grid.
 Add postprocessing functions to this result object and design a python interface around it.
 3. Port the post processing features to the new result object and expose the functionality to the GUI
 4. Extend the current functionality with new filters, with more functions and sources.
 Futhermore include the available spredsheet and plot module for data analysis of certain filter types
-5. Advanced: Replace the current custom implemented result object and make all postprocessing work unified with vtk
+5. Advanced   * Replace the current custom implemented result object and make all postprocessing work unified with vtk
-6. Advanced: Make the preprocessing filters work with the default mesh data structure so that postprocessing can make use of the VTK tools
+6. Advanced   * Make the preprocessing filters work with the default mesh data structure so that postprocessing can make use of the VTK tools

 ## Expected Outcome